What the Expletive Is Codependency?

-The journey of recovery from Codependency is one of the most raw and painful things I've ever gone through.
-It takes guts, and humility, and open-mindedness, and a lot of self forgiveness.
+The journey of recovery from codependency is one of the most raw and painful things I've ever gone through.
+It takes guts, humility, open-mindedness, and a lot of self-forgiveness.
 But it's the best thing I've ever done for myself.
 If you are truly codependent, it will be the best thing you ever did for yourself.

 Does that word upset you?